nystudio107/craft-vite/docs/docs/index.md

 ### Legacy

-If you're using the `vite-plugin-legacy` plugin to generate builds compatible with older browsers, the Vite plugin will automatically detect this and use the [module/nomodule](https://philipwalton.com/articles/deploying-es2015-code-in-production-today/) pattern when outputting production build tags.
+If you’re using the `vite-plugin-legacy` plugin to generate builds compatible with older browsers, the Vite plugin will automatically detect this and use the [module/nomodule](https://philipwalton.com/articles/deploying-es2015-code-in-production-today/) pattern when outputting production build tags.

 The Twig code: